Investigating Labeler Bias in Face Annotation for Machine Learning: Method

 \subsection{Participants}

-As our study investigates the existence and impact of labeler bias, it was crucial for us to have an accurate picture of our participants' demographic information.
 We recruited 98 participants (49 female and 49 male) from Prolific\footnote{Prolific: \href{https://www.prolific.co}{https://www.prolific.co}}.
-Participants were between 18 and 52 years old ($M$ = 26.1, $SD$ = 6.9).
+Participants were between 18 and 52 years old ($M = 26.1$, $SD = 6.9$).
 The participants were equally distributed among the seven ethnicity categories from the FairFace dataset, and age.
-They live in 21 countries\footnote{Country information is included in the supplementary material.}.
-Participants were compensated at a rate of 10\euro{} per hour for a total of 3\euro{} (approximately 2.54\pounds{}).
-The study was approved by the ethics committee within the University Faculty\footnote{Details removed for anonymization purposes}.
+They live in 21 countries\footnote{Full study information is provided at \url{https://github.com/mimuc/labeler-bias}. }.
+Participants were compensated at a rate of 10\euro{} per hour for a total of 3\euro{}.
+The study was approved by the ethics committee within the LMU Munich University Faculty.
 Participants' income, as indicated in \pounds{} on Prolific, varied across ethnicities, shown in \autoref{fig:labeler_income}.
 We analyzed the correlation between participant income and their income estimates for the portraits to prevent estimation bias.
-A Pearson correlation showed no significant correlation ($r=-.025, p=.403$), so we assume that participants' own income does not influence the results.
+A Pearson correlation showed no significant correlation ($r=-.025$, $p=.403$), so we assume that participants' own income does not influence the results.